Menu

 Can I speak with my counsellor outside of the times I see them?

-The majority of our counsellors are volunteers and are not contactable outside counselling hours, but you can always call, text, or email the Service Support line and someone will contact you within 24 hours.
+Unfortunately, our counsellors are not contactable outside counselling hours.
 In an emergency you should speak to someone you can trust.
-Check out our Advice and Information page for more info.

 What if I want to tell someone about someone else who is being sexually abused?

 You can call or contact us at any time for advice and information.
-You can also use other parts of this website to find some answers about questions you might have.
-If you suspect or know someone is being abused you should talk to someone you trust.
+If you suspect or know someone is being abused, you should talk to someone you trust.

 How do I refer myself / someone else for Under-18s counselling?